petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/liferay-product-offering.md

 With Liferay Experience Coud SaaS, Liferay is providing and managing all of the infrastructure, and all of the low-value activities needed to maintain Liferay DXP.
 Liferay is applying product Updates on a weekly basis, testing these against customers' data, and doing SAST and DAST security scanning.

 What is important to note is that although the deployment model is SaaS, this is not a turnkey-application.
 Customers have a full Liferay DXP instance to use, with all of the out-of-the-box capabilities DXP provides, and they can build their custom applications on top of that base.
+Further to this they can continue to work with Partners and Liferay's Global Services organization to help them build those applications.

 | Responsibility | Liferay | Customer |
 | --- | --- | --- |